GinesOrtiz/portfolio/README.md

 # React Desktop App (WIP)

-This is a fun project which idea is to mimic a desktop window interface and the goal is to be able to create and run custom apps for it (like electron).
+This is a fun project which idea is to mimic a desktop window interface and the goal is to be able to create and run custom list for it (like electron).

 <p align="center">
   <img src="https://i.imgur.com/Xgp5CXG.gif" />